 111.110 [Repealed by 1969 c.591 §305]

 111.115 Transfer of estate proceeding from county court to circuit court.
-(1) An estate proceeding, including all probate matters, causes and proceedings pertaining thereto, may be transferred at any time from a county court sitting in probate to the circuit court for the county by order of the county court.
+(1) An estate proceeding may be transferred at any time from a county court to the circuit court for the county by order of the county court.

-(2) An estate proceeding, including all probate matters, causes and proceedings pertaining thereto, commenced in a county court sitting in probate and in which the county judge is a party or directly interested shall be transferred from the county court to the circuit court for the county by order of the county court.
+(2) An estate proceeding commenced in a county court and in which the county judge is a party or directly interested must be transferred from the county court to the circuit court for the county by order of the county court.

 111.120 [Repealed by 1969 c.591 §305]